Teach Your Child to Read in 100 Easy Lessons Review

 So if you are considering using Teach Your Child to Read in 100 Easy Lessons to teach YOUR child to read, you might be happy with this book.
 That said, there are some key ingredients missing; read below to find out what's NOT in the book!

 3) Teach Your Child to Read in 100 Easy Lessons presents the process of teaching reading with fairly clear instructions.
-Step-by-step, you are able to develop a non-reader into a reader by following what the book tells you to do.
+Step-by-step, you're able to develop a non-reader into a reader by following what the book tells you to do.

 4) A lot of parents like the idea of using methodologies that stand the test of time.
 Perhaps your parents taught YOU to read with Teach Your Child to Read in 100 Easy Lessons.
 Like music and literature, when something persists for over 35 years, you can probably count on it delivering what it promises.